dasniko/keycloak-job-executor/README.md

 ## Run

-This tool is intended to be executed from an IDE.
+To run this tool, simply execute

+    $ mvn exec:java

+at the project root in your CLI.
+Provide optional system properties with `-DmySystemPropertyName=...`, if desired.

-Simply run the `main()` method from [`KeycloakJobExecutor`](./src/main/java/dasniko/keycloak/KeycloakJobExecutor.java) class and provide all the necessary configuration.
+It's also possible to run the `main()` method of [`KeycloakJobExecutor`](./src/main/java/dasniko/keycloak/KeycloakJobExecutor.java) class directly from your IDE.
+Due to lack of the `Console` object in IDEs, the password prompt will not be hidden, but visible in cleartext in your IDE console!

 ## Creating Jobs